rodgersochieng/akinyimercelinekamolportfolio/README.md

-# Faith Koki's Portfolio
+# Merceline Akinyi's Portfolio

-Welcome to my portfolio! 👋🏾 I’m Faith Koki, and I’m thrilled to share the skills, experience, and passion that I bring to every project.
+Welcome to my portfolio! 👋🏾 I’m AKinyi Kamol, and I’m thrilled to share the skills, experience, and passion that I bring to every project.
 My work is driven by the belief that every challenge has a solution, and I'm here to make those solutions impactful and effective.

 ## What You’ll Find Here: